Kenjd/student-name-pronunciation-helper/README.md

 ### Key Features

-**1. Dual Voice Pronunciation System**
+**1. Dual Voice Pronunciation System - Two Voices, Two Realities**

+**Standard Voice** (Browser TTS):
+- Shows how you'd *naturally* pronounce it using English phonetic rules
-- **Standard Voice**: Uses your browser's built-in text-to-speech (free, instant, works offline)
+- Free, instant, works offline
+- Often close, sometimes right, but usually *slightly wrong*
+- **The "student cringe" moment** - what you'd say without help

+**ElevenLabs Premium** (AI with IPA):
+- Shows how it's *actually* pronounced by native speakers
-- **ElevenLabs Premium**: Uses AI with IPA (International Phonetic Alphabet) for highly accurate pronunciation of complex international names
+- Uses International Phonetic Alphabet for linguistic accuracy
+- Captures sounds that don't exist in English (like ɔ in Nigerian "Olufunke")
+- **The "student recognition" moment** - what you should say

+**Use both to hear the difference and learn the correct pronunciation.**

 **2. Comprehensive Name Dictionaries**
 - **Irish (Gaelic)**: 62 common names (Siobhan, Saoirse, Cillian, Aoife, etc.)